byoda/byoda-python/README.md

     - Create an account with the cloud provider of choice
     - Create a VM with a public IP address, The VM should have at least 1GB of memory and 8GB of disk space.
     - Create two buckets (AWS/GCP) or storage accounts (Azure).
         - Pick a random string (ie. 'mybyoda') and the name of the storage accounts must then be that string appended with '-private' and '-public', (ie.: 'mybyoda-private' and 'mybyoda-public').
+The bucket names have to be globally unique so you may have to try different strings.
         - Disable public access to the '-private' bucket or storage-account.
 If the cloud has the option available, specify uniform access for all objects.
     - Follow the cloud-specific instructions for creating the VM to run the pod on
         - [AWS](https://github.com/StevenHessing/byoda-python/blob/master/docs/infrastructure/aws-vm-pod.md)